-Pak Nai, in Yeug Long, is known as one of the best places to watch the sunset, but it’s is much more than a spot for a romantic evening or a great photograph.
+Pak Nai, in Yuen Long, is known as one of the best places to watch the sunset, but it’s much more than a spot for a romantic evening or a great photograph.
 It’s a hotspot for marine biodiversity in Hong Kong.

 Pak Nai oyster reef restoration with HKU